loiccoyle/shiv/README.md

 It keeps track of the user's inputs and forwards them selectively to the virtual device.

-When the enter key is pressed, the provided command is run and its output is pasted in, (or typed out using the `-T` option).
+When the enter key is pressed, the provided command is run and its output is pasted in (or typed out using the `-T` option).

 > **Note:** To create and grab the keyboard devices `shiv` needs elevated privileges.
 The command, however, is run as the invoking user.